Analytics quick guide

 In the Students at risk of dropping out prediction model, the teacher can send a message to each student included in the Insights list, view the student's Outline report for the Course, or view Prediction details.

-The teacher can also simply acknowledge the Insight, or can mark the insight as Not useful.
+The teacher can also simply acknowledge the Insight or can mark the insight as Not applicable.
 Both of these options will remove the Insight from the list of current predictions.
 This data can be incorporated into the model in the future to help improve model quality.

 Insights can also offer two important general actions that are applicable to all insights.
-First, the user can acknowledge the insight.
+First, the user can acknowledge the insight by clicking "Accept".
 This removes that particular prediction from the view of the user, e.g. a notification about a particular student at risk is removed from the display.